DataDog/integrations-core/docs/dev/agent_integration.md

 ### Implement check logic

-For Awesome, the Agent Check is composed of a Service Check named `awesome.search` that searches for a string on a web page.
+For Awesome, the Agent Check is composed of a [service check][25] named `awesome.search` that searches for a string on a web page.
 It results in `OK` if the string is present, `WARNING` if the page is accessible but the string was not found, and `CRITICAL` if the page is inaccessible.

 To learn how to submit metrics with your Agent Check, see [Custom Agent Check][7].

 The code contained within `awesome/datadog_checks/awesome/check.py` looks something like this: